hobitans/TGHyper/README.md

     - ``--graph`` If the formula is satisfiable, a graph representation of the assignment is shown.
     - ``--notfast`` Replace G F operators by U R and do not use the smaller reduction (default false).
     - ``--secLTL`` Print a SecLTL formula from our test set to adapt the formula adapt file ``secLTLTest.ml``.
 * ``tg_hyperCTL.ml``    adapted from MGHyper.
-TGHyper and MGhyper are based on the same idea of unrolling the formulas for incrementally larger bounds until a satisfiable assignment is found.
+Contains the function to step-wise unrolling of the formulas for incrementally larger bounds until a satisfiable assignment is found.
+                            The actual unrolling is done in ``unrolling.ml`` and ``tvStep.ml``.
 * ``formulaHyperCTL.ml``    adapted from MGHyper/EAHyper HyperLTL types and function, for handling path variable quantification at arbitrary positions.
-* ``invokeSatSolver.ml``    adapted on MGHyper/EAHyper for handling arbitrary propositional formulas and invoke limboole(http://fmv.jku.at/limboole/) with the ``-s`` flag for checking the satisfiability of propositional formulas.
+* ``invokeSatSolver.ml``    adapted on MGHyper/EAHyper for handling arbitrary propositional formulas and invoke [limboole](http://fmv.jku.at/limboole/) with the ``-s`` flag for checking the satisfiability of propositional formulas.
 * ``lexer.mml``  reused from EAHyper/MGHyper.
 * ``Makefile``  based on from MGHyper/EAHyper and added ocamlgraph package to build options
 * ``parser.mly`` adapted from MGHyper/EAHyper for handling path variable quantification add arbitrary positions